cally72jhb/vector-addon/README.md

 <h1>Modules:</h1>
 <pre>
-Entity Fly          || Allowes to fly with any living rideable entity Entity Phase        || Allowes you to phase with any entity Hole Renderer       || Renders nearby safe-holes Inventory Scroll    || Allowes you to scroll in your hotbar while having screens opened Item Release        || Automatically releases loaded items after a set delay No Collision        || Removes selected block or world border collisions client-side No Swing            || Removes the hand-swinging animation client- and server-side Packet Fly          || Fly with packets on most servers Packet Place        || Place blocks with packets to bypass desyncing with the server Packet Hole Fill    || Fills nearby safe-holes with obsidian using packets Paragraph           || Allowes you to use the paragraph symbol in chat and books Ping Spoof          || Spoofs your ping without changing any gameplay Placeholders        || Set custom placeholders to replace when sending messages Portal God Mode     || Gives you invincibility when leaving a portal
+Entity Fly          || Allows to fly with any living rideable entity Entity Phase        || Allows you to phase with any entity Hole Renderer       || Renders nearby safe-holes Inventory Scroll    || Allows you to scroll in your hotbar while having screens opened Item Release        || Automatically releases loaded items after a set delay No Collision        || Removes selected block or world border collisions client-side No Swing            || Removes the hand-swinging animation client- and server-side Packet Fly          || Fly with packets on most servers Packet Place        || Place blocks with packets to bypass desyncing with the server Packet Hole Fill    || Fills nearby safe-holes with obsidian using packets Paragraph           || Allows you to use the paragraph symbol in chat and books Ping Spoof          || Spoofs your ping without changing any gameplay Placeholders        || Set custom placeholders to replace when sending messages Portal God Mode     || Gives you invincibility when leaving a portal